-F-Secure renames the malware modified HOSTS file.
+F-Secure renames the malware-modified HOSTS file to HOSTS.0.
 Windows then creates a new file that restores website access.
-The renamed file, HOSTS.0, can be deleted.
+The renamed file can then be deleted.

 A normal HOSTS file will appear as follows: